Ceramic and Glass Technologies

 Frequency- Gained by performing the lab essays.

 Evaluation Methods -By performing 3 mid-term tests (T1, T2 and T3) or by final exam.
-In case that mid-term tests are performed, in order to get exemption from final exam, the students need to have in first test (T1) at least a grade of 7.5 out of 20, and T, the grade resulting from both tests, T=(T1+T2+T3)/3, has to be at least 9.5.In case that only final exam is performed, the exam grade (E) has to be at least 9.5.
-For the students that perform mid-term tests, Final Grade = 0.5T+0.5A, A corresponds to the grade obtained from the evaluation of the lab essays.
-For the students that perform final exam, Final Grade = 0.5E+0.5A.
+In case that mid-term tests are performed, in order to get exemption from final exam, the grade resulting from both tests, T=(T1+T2+T3)/3, has to be at least 9.5.In case that only final exam is performed, the exam grade (E) has to be at least 9.5.
+For the students that perform mid-term tests, Final Grade = 0.6T+0.4A, A corresponds to the grade obtained from the evaluation of the lab essays.
+For the students that perform final exam, Final Grade = 0.6E+0.4A.

 Powder processing (grinding and milling, methods for powder characterization).
 Glass technology (raw materials; typical compositions for commercial glasses; glass melting; glass fining; glass forming methods; thermal treatments (annealing and tempering).
 Glazes (composition; ceramic substrate-glaze compatibility; defects in glazes; colouring ceramic pigments, methods for glaze application).
 Shape-forming processes (pressing; slip casting; plastic methods).
 Drying (effect of temperature and humidity on drying rate).
 Ceramics densification.
 Kilns and furnaces (kilns for ceramic industry and kilns for glass industry).